Religion in England: Historical religions

 These faiths, all of which are considered to be pagan, have all been predominant in the regions that later made up England, though were all made extinct through Christianisation.

 Gallo-Roman religion

 Gallo-Roman religion formed when the Roman Empire invaded and occupied the Brythonic peoples.
-Elements of the native Brythonic Celtic religion such as the druids, the Celtic priestly caste who were believed to originate in Britain, were outlawed by Claudius, and in 61 they vainly defended their sacred groves from destruction by the Romans on the island of Mona (Anglesey).
+Elements of the native Brythonic Celtic religion such as the druids, the Celtic priestly caste who were believed to originate in Britain, were outlawed by Emperor Claudius, and in 61 they vainly defended their sacred groves from destruction by the Romans on the island of Mona (Anglesey).

 Under Roman rule the Britons continued to worship native Celtic deities, such as Ancasta, but often conflated them with their Roman equivalents, like Mars Rigonemetos at Nettleham.
 The founding of a temple to Claudius at Camulodunum was one of the impositions that led to the revolt of Boudica.

 Eastern cults such as Mithraism grew in popularity towards the end of Roman occupation.
 London's Temple of Mithras is one example of the popularity of mystery religions among the rich urban classes.